tarantool/doc/doc/1.7/reference/reference_lua/fio.rst

 .. function:: path.lexists(path-name)

     :param string path-name: path to directory or file.
-    :return: true if path-name refers to a directory or file that exists and is not a broken symbolic link; otherwise false
+    :return: true if path-name refers to a directory or file that exists or is a broken symbolic link; otherwise false
     :rtype:  boolean

 .. _fio-file: